arjunp17/All-Conv-Net-for-Bird-Activity-Detection-Significance-of-Learned-Pooling/README.md

-more about the challenge and the data can be downloaded at here http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/
+To know more about BAD 2017 challenge and to download data, follow this link http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/